aholdahl/react-sample-project/README.md

 In Terminal, type the following commands:

+    ctrl+C
     cd server
     mkdir modules
     cd modules
     touch pool.js
     cd ../..

-Cut the pg/pool code block from server.js and paste it into pool.js In pool.js, add the following line to the bottom of the file:
+Cut the pg/pool code block from server.js (or sample.router.js if componentized) and paste it into pool.js.
+In pool.js, add the following line to the bottom of the file:

     module.exports = pool;